Dolphindalt/nix-rust-embassy-rs-example-project/README.md

 Typical power profile:
 - STOP mode: ~1µA (MCU) + ~510µA (LEDs when on)
-- Active time: ~1ms every 3 seconds
+- Active time: ~1ms per LED update cycle

 ## Building and Flashing